The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 Address Puebla 242, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX – Google Maps

-TIP – Panaderia Rosetta has another location in Colonia Juarez located between Roma and Centro.
-It’s called cafe’ Nin, very chic but with the same menu and pastries, as it’s the same owner.
+TIP – Panaderia Rosetta has another location in Colonia Juarez, located between Roma and Centro.
+It’s called Cafe’ Nin, very chic but with the same menu and pastries, as it’s the same owner.
 Check it on Google Map

 21. Madre Cafe